 Dashboards

-An inventory dashboard is a real-time visual display of key stock metrics — including current stock levels, inventory turnover, reorder alerts, dead stock, and near-expiry items — consolidated on a single screen.
-It helps operations and purchase teams monitor inventory health and act before stockouts or overstock situations develop.
+An inventory dashboard is a real-time visual display of stock levels, turnover rates, reorder alerts, dead stock, and near-expiry items on one screen.
+It helps operations and purchase teams prevent stockouts and overstock — replacing manual Tally or Excel stock checks with live, automated inventory visibility across all locations.

 An inventory dashboard is the operational view that prevents two of the most expensive inventory problems: stockouts (lost sales) and overstock (tied-up capital).